All-Hands-AI/OpenHands/docs/modules/usage/architecture/runtime.md

 1. User Input: The user provides a custom base Docker image.

-2. Image Building: OpenHands builds a new Docker image (the "OD runtime image") based on the user-provided image.
+2. Image Building: OpenHands builds a new Docker image (the "OH Runtime image") based on the user-provided image.
 This new image includes OpenHands-specific code, primarily the "runtime client."

-3. Container Launch: When OpenHands starts, it launches a Docker container using the OD runtime image.
+3. Container Launch: When OpenHands starts, it launches a Docker container using the OH Runtime image.

 4. Client Initialization: The runtime client initializes inside the container, setting up necessary components like a bash shell and loading any specified plugins.